Frame & Canvas: Reception and legacy

 As of July 2004, Frame & Canvas has sold over 16,000 copies worldwide.
 It has appeared on various best-of emo album lists, being named to lists by Consequence of Sound, Kerrang!, LA Weekly, NME, and Rolling Stone.
 Similarly, "A Dozen Roses" appeared on a best-of emo songs list by Vulture.
 OC Weekly said the album established Polyvinyl and pushed the band as an important figure in the emo scene.
 Frame & Canvas was an important snapshot of second-wave emo and the indie rock scene, the latter of which was based in Champagin, Illinois, during the mid-1990s.
+Kyle Ryan of The A.V.
+Club considered it, alongside Nothing Feels Good (1997) by the Promise Ring and Do You Know Who You Are?
+(1996) by Texas Is the Reason, as one of the defining releases of the second wave.
 Nanna ranked it as his second favorite Braid album, saying: "You can hear the fact that we really needed to nail it and you can tell we’re nervous but excited and really pressed for time.
 But I’m still happy with the way it sounds."
 In 2012, the band embarked on a two-week US tour, during which they performed Frame & Canvas in its entirety.